gbif/ssg-gb25/content/05_travel-accommodation/en.md

 Ireland
 Location - [https://goo.gl/QUu2oZ](https://goo.gl/QUu2oZ)

+- Rates: 14th-18th Oct: €85.00 per night for a double room / €75.00 for a single room
-- Rates: €75.00 per night for single room, €85.00 per night for a double room
+- Rates: 19th Oct: €105.00 per night for double room / €95.00 per night for a single room
 - Booking: reservations@kilkennyormonde.com or contact the hotel at +00353567750200
 - Booking code: GBIF – Group Reservation Number 357350
 - Bookings should be made by Monday 3rd September 2018 at the latest to avail of corporate rate.
 Bookings made after this point will receive our best available rate at the time of booking.